TypeStrong/ts-node/website/docs/transpilers.md

 In transpile-only mode, we skip typechecking to speed up execution time.
 You can go a step further and use a third-party transpiler to transform TypeScript into JavaScript even faster.
-You will still benefit from `ts-node`'s automatic `tsconfig.json` discovery, sourcemap support, and global `ts-node` CLI.
+You will still benefit from ts-node's automatic `tsconfig.json` discovery, sourcemap support, and global ts-node CLI.
 Integrations can automatically derive an appropriate configuration from your existing `tsconfig.json` which simplifies project boilerplate.